Donate Now

 Zakat

-Your Zakat last year enabled us to change and save many lives in East Africa, West Africa, Pakistan, Kashmir, Syria and Palestine.
+Your Zakat last year enabled us to change and save many lives in across the world including, East Africa, West Africa, Pakistan, Kashmir, Syria and Palestine.

-Many people in countries such as Pakistan, Kashmir, Africa (to name a few), do not have access to government funds, decent education or even clean water for that matter.
-Therefore the vulnerable people, (single mothers, widows, the disabled, the elderly, etc) in those communities are left completely to their own devices.
-Save the Mothers Trust utilises your zakat to help these vulnerable people get access to good health care, food, education and other basic necessities.
+Many people in countries where SMT undertakes its work do not have access to government funds, decent education or even clean water.
+Therefore, the most vulnerable people, (single mothers, widows, the disabled, the elderly) in those communities are left completely to their own devices.
+SMT utilises your Zakaat to help these vulnerable and most needy people get access to good health care, food, education and other basic necessities.

 What do you pay Zakat on?